This post is sponsored by Minwax. All opinions and creative direction are my own.

 If you’ve been following me for while, you know that I love working with wood stain.
 I’m a stain girl.
 I typically stain projects versus paint them.
 Just my preference.
-I love seeing the natural wood grains shine through and I love the rustic look you can get with stains.
+I love seeing the two stone stained furniture pieces that have natural wood grains shine through and I love the rustic look you can get with stains.
 Anything from a rich Dark Walnut for a polished look, to a weathered gray for a more farmhouse look.
 Which is why you can find all shades of Minwax stacked in my garage at all times.

 A few weeks ago the team from Minwax came to Seattle for the Renegade Craft Fair and I had a chance to hang out with them for a bit and chat with Bruce, the ultimate stain master.
 I learned so much from him and I can’t wait to try out all the new techniques I heard about.
 After they event they sent me home with this adorable “Telephone Table” to play around with.
 It started out as a natural wood and I used the Minwax Water Based Stains to give it a personalized look.

 Minwax recently launched their Made With Love campaign that’s all about giving a personalized look and feel to your pieces.
 Whether it’s refinishing a family heirloom, giving a personalized gift or making something meaningful for your home.
 I refinished this piece while keeping those things in mind.
 I wanted something personalized so I used tones that reflect my personal style and then added a personalized graphic to the top (keep scrolling).